Fqureshi27/NYC-AirBnB-Data-Analysis/README.md

 -Data cleaning and formatting values such as dates and currency.

 ## Tools
+-SQL

 -Tableau

 -Excel

--SQL

 ## Exploratory Data Analysis
--Find the most popular borough in terms of sales
+-Identified the most popular borough in terms of revenue.

--Find the most neighborhood that appeals to customers most

--Analyze Sales Trends
+-Analyzed neighborhoods with the highest appeal to customers.

+-Evaluated sales trends across different boroughs and property types.

--Analyze distribution of listings across neighborhoods
+-Analyzed distribution of listings across neighborhoods

--Calculate average listing price
+-Assessed the distribution of listings and calculated average listing prices.

 ## Key Findings:

 -The Company has been growing at a rapid rate and is doing well within the confines of New York City but can do better with utilziing the other boroughs and increase sales profit through more advertisement for Queen's and Staten Island properties.

--The analysis of the Airbnb NYC dataset revealed that properties in Manhattan tend to have the highest average rates, while listings in Brooklyn show higher occupancy rates, indicating a strong demand despite slightly lower prices.
+-Properties in Manhattan command the highest average rates, while Brooklyn sees higher occupancy despite slightly lower prices.

+-There is an opportunity to increase profitability by focusing on underutilized boroughs such as Queens and Staten Island through targeted marketing efforts.

--Listings with higher review scores generally command higher prices, highlighting the importance of guest satisfaction in achieving premium rates.
+-Higher review scores correlate with higher listing prices, emphasizing the importance of guest satisfaction.